Rey-commits/AI-Computer_Vision_Projects/README.md

 This GitHub repository is under the BSD 3-Clause License

-Copyright (c) 2021, Reymond Mesuga, All rights reserved.
+Copyright (c) 2021, Reymond Mesuga

+Please respect the license of this repository.